 Freedom!
 Unlike those "other" races where the race director tells you where to go and in what order, this one is wide open.
 There are almost no rules and you can hit the checkpoints in (just about) any order and any way you wish.
 Pure rogaine fun.

-The race will be held on the Grand Forks Greenway and some country roads south of Grand Forks, and on the Red River.
+The race will be held on the Greenways in Grand Forks and East Grand Forks, on some country roads in ND and MN, and on the Red River.
 Current plans have the start and finish in Lincoln Drive Park but if some things work out, we may move downtown.

 So, this will be an event for all: those rabbits who like to set speed records can do their thing – it will definitely be tough and challenging enough to keep their interest.
 Others, who want to have fun enjoying some of the best that Grand Forks has to offer, can be more casual.

 Date: The race is Saturday, June 16, 2015.
 Check in, fill out the waiver form, etc. on Friday, June 15 at the Ski and Bike Shop, 1711 S Washington St in Grand Forks, 6-8 pm.
 Alternatively, race day check in will be 7:30-8:30 am at the Lincoln Drive Park warming house.
 First racers will start at 9 am.